OpenSlides/openslides3-autoupdate-service/README.md

 * `AUTOUPDATE_PORT`:Port to listen on.
 The default is `8002`.
 * `AUTOUPDATE_HOST`: The device where the service starts.
 The default is an empty string which starts the service on every device.
+* `CERT_DIR`: Path where the tls certificates and the keys are.
+If emtpy, the server creates a self signed inmemory certificat.
+The default is empty.
 * `MESSAGE_BUS_HOST`: Host of the redis server.
 The default is `localhost`.
 * `MESSAGE_BUS_PORT`: Port of the redis server.
 The default is `6379`.
 * `WORKER_HOST`: Host of the OpenSlides worker (Default: `localhost`).